-The National Student Leadership Conference has a unique partnership with American University to offer college credit for our high school summer programs.
+The National Student Leadership Conference has a unique partnership with American University to offer college credit for our high school summer programs across all campuses.
 The American University is distinguished as a premier global university and known for turning “ideas into action and action into service.”
-As a result of this NSLC/AU alliance, students attending the NSLC’s summer programs for high school students have the opportunity to take college credit classes taught by American University faculty at all NSLC locations.
-This credit option enhances your education within the framework of your program experience, without interrupting NSLC activities.
+As a result of this NSLC/AU alliance, students attending the NSLC’s summer programs for high school students have the opportunity to take an online college credit course taught by American University faculty.
+The course is completed after returning home at hours that suit your schedule, enabling you to enhance your education without interrupting NSLC activities.

 Benefits of AU Credit